 If our existing stockholders sell, or indicate an intent to sell, substantial amounts of our common stock in the public market after the 180-day contractual lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common stock could decline significantly and could decline below the initial public offering price.
-Based on shares outstanding as of March 31, 2014, and including the effect of the conversion of our convertible preferred stock, the net exercise of outstanding warrants to purchase shares of convertible preferred stock and the subsequent conversion of such preferred stock into shares of our common stock and the completion of this offering, we will have outstanding 18,592,059 shares of common stock, assuming no exercise of outstanding options.
-Of these shares, assuming \$25 million of shares are purchased in this offering by our existing stockholders assuming an initial public offering price of \$6.00 per share, 5,000,000 shares of common stock, plus any shares sold pursuant to the underwriters' option to purchase additional shares, will be immediately freely tradable, without restriction, in the public market.
+Based on shares outstanding as of March 31, 2014, and including the effect of the conversion of our convertible preferred stock, the net exercise of outstanding warrants to purchase shares of convertible preferred stock and the subsequent conversion of such preferred stock into shares of our common stock and the conversion of outstanding convertible subordinated promissory notes into shares of our common stock, upon the completion of this offering, we will have outstanding 18,592,059 shares of common stock, assuming no exercise of outstanding options.
+Of these shares, assuming \$25 million of shares are purchased in this offering by our existing stockholders at the initial public offering price of \$6.00 per share, 5,000,000 shares of common stock, pus any shares sold pursuant to the underwriters' option to purchase additional shares, will be immediately freely tradable, without restriction, in the public market.
 Our underwriters may, in their sole discretion, permit our officers, directors, employees and current stockholders to sell shares prior to the expiration of the lock-up agreements.
 Moreover, a relatively small number of our stockholders own large blocks of shares.
 We cannot predict the effect, if any, that public sales of these shares or the availability of these shares for sale will have on the market price of our common stock.

-After the lock-up agreements pertaining to this offering expire and based on shares outstanding as of March 31, 2014 and including the effect of the conversion of our convertible preferred stock, the net exercise of outstanding warrants to purchase shares of convertible preferred stock and the subsequent conversion of such preferred stock into shares of our common stock and the conversion of outstanding convertible subordinated promissory notes into shares of our common stock, assuming an initial public offering price of \$6.00 per share, an additional 13,592,059 shares will be eligible for sale in the public market.
+After the lock-up agreements pertaining to this offering expire and based on shares outstanding as of March 31, 2014 and including the effect of the conversion of our convertible preferred stock and the conversion of outstanding convertible subordinated promissory notes into shares of our common stock, an additional 13,592,059 shares will be eligible for sale in the public market.
 In addition, the 1,387,291 shares subject to outstanding options under our stock option plans and the 867,759 shares reserved for future issuance under our stock option plans will become eligible for sale in the public market in the future, subject to certain legal and contractual limitations.
 Moreover, 180 days after the completion of this offering, holders of 8,809,317 shares of our common stock will have the right to require us to register these shares under the Securities Act of 1933, as amended, or the Securities Act, pursuant to a registration rights agreement.
 If our existing stockholders sell substantial amounts of our common stock in the public market, or if the public perceives that such sales could occur, this could have an adverse impact on the market price of our common stock, even if there is no relationship between such sales and the performance of our business.